HIGHER EDUCATION EMERGENCY RELIEF FUNDS

 The full amount of the emergency grants will be given directly to the student, and KU will not hold the funds to pay any outstanding balance owed.

-Will CARES Act Emergency funds impact current or future financial aid?
+Will HEERF funds impact current or future financial aid?

 No. This funding is not financial aid, it is an emergency relief funding from Congress.